infinitelyjames/infinitelyjames/README.md

 I'm a student who mainly programs in a variety of languages in my free time, coding whatever takes my fancy.
 I don't always use GitHub to track my projects, hence if there are gaps it's probably because I'm working on something else.
-Most of my repositories are private, sometimes I create a public clone once I've finished them, but the vast majority are 98% finished.
+Most of my repositories are private - sometimes I create a public clone once I've finished them, but the vast majority are 98% finished.

 #### Languages I know
 - Python (adept, used packages such as requests, qt5, flask and many more)